hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 PP. 1-7

-## 2020-11-16
+## 2020-11-16 (Edited on 2020-11-19)
 Continue with Becker, Porter, & Centola.
 (2019)

-Results of Experiment 1: information exchange in homogeneous networks increased accuracy and decreased polarization.
+Results of Experiment 1: Whereas responses in Round 1 showed clear partisan differences, information exchange in homogeneous networks increased accuracy.
+Individual learning (being able to edit their answers in Round 2 and 3) was not the reason for these changes because **the decrease in truth-centered mean (absolute distance from the mean) in the social group was significantly larger than that in the control group**.

+Another possible reason behind these changes is that the increasing accuracy for groups as a whole masked the decreasing accuracy at an individual level, for example, when the standard deviation of truth-centered mean in a group increased.
+Results showed that for social groups, standard deviation of responses in Round 3 was significantly smaller than that in Round 1.
+This change did not occur in the control group, indicating that **similarity within social groups increased**.

 **Replication study design** has some differences than Experiment 1:

 1. More controversial questions;
 2. Participants were required to confirm their political preference before participating in the study;
 3. The experiment interface included an image of an elephant and a donkey;
-4. The answer from four other connected partipants were accompanied by their political orientation;
+4. The answer from four other connected participants were accompanied by their political orientation;
 5. Subjects knew that they were participating in a study related to "Politics Challenge".

-Items 2 - 5 were partian primes intended to "enhance the effects of partisan bias on social information processing" (p.
+Items 2 - 5 were partisan primes intended to "enhance the effects of partisan bias on social information processing" (p.
 4).

-Results of the replication study: same as in Experiment 1, social learning increased participants answer accuracy for both Democrats and Republicans.
+Results of the replication study: same as in Experiment 1, social learning increased participants' answer accuracy for both Democrats and Republicans.
 Participants within each group became more similar over time.

+So,

+>... social learning is robust to partisan priming for both group-level improvement and individual improvement.

 But how about the difference between Democrats and Republicans?
-The above results showed "whinin group" changes but not between group changes.
+The above results showed "within group" changes but not between group changes.
 Results showed that between-group similarity also increased for participants in the social condition (37% for Experiment 1 and 46% for the replication study).
+So polarization decreased.

+**To recap**: social information exchange within homogeneous networks made people produce more accurate estimates.
+Similarity within and between groups increased, indicating that people within social groups got similar, and that polarization diminished.

+My question: Will this result hold if information exchange is more complex than numeric estimates?

 ## 2020-11-15
 Becker, Porter, & Centola.
 (2019).
 The wisdom of partisan crowds. *Proceedings of the National Academy of Sciences, 116*(22), 10717-10722.